-Writers in Conversation is a reading series, created in association with Nuffield Southampton Theatres, which features some of today’s best fiction writers, poets, non-fiction writers and playwrights.
+Writers in Conversation is a reading series, created in association with John Hansard Gallery, which features some of today’s best fiction writers, poets, non-fiction writers and playwrights.
 Each semester, we invite writers read from their work and talk about their writing – how characters take shape, where ideas come from.
-Led by our own creative writing lecturers, the event takes place in Nuffield Kitchen, helping to create an evening that is relaxed, engaging, intelligent and informal.
+Led by our own creative writing lecturers, the event takes place in John Hansard Gallery, helping to create an evening that is relaxed, engaging, intelligent and informal.
 Each semester, we also feature a writer from our Creative Writing team, allowing students as well as members of the Southampton community to hear our lecturers talk about their own work.
 Video-recordings of previous sessions are available here.
 Read more on the Writers in Conversation blog

 Tuesday 9 October 2018: Writers in Conversation: Patrice Lawrence